For Asia to move towards a low-carbon economy, it must tap into its renewable power resource potential.

 While at the same time, there is still a large population in the region who do not have access to electricity, 95% of 1.2 billion, the IRENA report says.

 The report concludes that there is a clear and rising demand for energy for the region’s growth or to provide power to those without access.

 Asian countries will use coal before turning to renewable energy.

-Coal use will have its peak in 2027 before it declines, a key point in the CNBC article stated.
-In 2040 coal will account for 36 per cent of Southeast Asia energy mix according to the Wood Mackenzie study, the CNBC article mentions.
+Coal use will peak in 2027 before it declines, a key point in the CNBC article stated.
+In 2040 coal will account for 36 per cent of Southeast Asia’s energy mix, according to the Wood Mackenzie study, the CNBC article mentions.

-Vietnam and Indonesia will be the highest consumer of energy at 60 per cent of the total power demand in Southeast Asia by 2040, says Jacqueline Tao, a research associate at Wood Mackenzie the CNBC news says.
+Vietnam and Indonesia will be the highest energy consumer at 60 per cent of the total power demand in Southeast Asia by 2040, says Jacqueline Tao, a research associate at Wood Mackenzie the CNBC news.

-Despite the universal criticism of coal use by environmentalist, the shying away of banks and financial institutions from coal projects, and the governments’ commitments to renewable energy investments, coal is still the dominant source of energy in Asia according to the article.
+Despite the universal criticism of coal use by environmentalists, the shying away of banks and financial institutions from coal projects, and the governments’ commitments to renewable energy investments, coal is still the dominant energy source in Asia, according to the article.

-Renewable energy use from solar and wind resource will increase by 2040 and will account for 35% of Southeast Asia energy mix, and the total investment will be at $89 billion from 2019 to 2040 the article adds.
+Renewable energy use from solar and wind resources will increase by 2040 and account for 35% of Southeast Asia’s energy mix.
+The article adds that the total investment will be at $89 billion from 2019 to 2040.

 Asian countries are shifting to renewable energy